MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunningAttestationApproval.md

 NewJsonEnclaveRunningAttestationApprovalWithDefaults instantiates a new JsonEnclaveRunningAttestationApproval object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetEnclaveProcess

-`func (o *JsonEnclaveRunningAttestationApproval) GetEnclaveProcess() JsonEnclaveProcess`

-GetEnclaveProcess returns the EnclaveProcess field if non-nil, zero value otherwise.

-### GetEnclaveProcessOk

-`func (o *JsonEnclaveRunningAttestationApproval) GetEnclaveProcessOk() (*JsonEnclaveProcess, bool)`

-GetEnclaveProcessOk returns a tuple with the EnclaveProcess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclaveProcess

-`func (o *JsonEnclaveRunningAttestationApproval) SetEnclaveProcess(v JsonEnclaveProcess)`

-SetEnclaveProcess sets EnclaveProcess field to given value.

-### HasEnclaveProcess

-`func (o *JsonEnclaveRunningAttestationApproval) HasEnclaveProcess() bool`

-HasEnclaveProcess returns a boolean if a field has been set.

 ### GetNodeInfo